Gloucester Road tube station: Artwork on disused platform

 In 2000, the disused eastbound platform was suggested as a location for temporary art installations, with artworks located in the brick recesses in the northern retaining wall.
 Platform for Art, and subsequently Art on the Underground have used the disused platform for temporary installations of sculptures, murals or photographs.
 Artworks have been by a variety of artists over the past 20 years, including David Shrigley, Chiho Aoshima and Heather Phillipson.

 Services

-The station is in London fare zone 1.
-On the District and Piccadilly lines, the station is between Earl's Court and South Kensington, and on the Circle line, it is between High Street Kensington and South Kensington.
+Gloucester Road station is on the Circle, District and Piccadilly lines in London fare zone 1.
+On the District and Piccadilly lines, the station is between Earl's Court and South Kensington.
+On the Circle line, it is between South Kensington and High Street Kensington.
 Gloucester Road is the westernmost interchange between these three lines, although the tube map promotes the easier interchange at South Kensington.
-Train frequencies vary throughout the day, but generally District line trains operate every 2–6 minutes from approximately 05:15 to 00:28 eastbound and 05:59 to 00:47 westbound; they are supplemented by Circle line trains every 8–12 minutes.
-Piccadilly line trains operate every 2–6 minutes from approximately 05:41 to 00:25 eastbound and 05:56 to 00:43 westbound.
-The Piccadilly line operates a 24-hour Night Tube service on Fridays and Saturdays.
+Train frequencies vary throughout the day, but generally District line trains operate every 2–6 minutes throughout the day; supplemented by Circle line trains every 8–12 minutes.
+Piccadilly line trains operate every 2–6 minutes throughout the day, and operates a 24-hour Night Tube service on Fridays and Saturdays.

-On the Piccadilly line 1973 Stock is used.
-On the Circle and District lines S Stock is used.

 Connections

-London Buses routes 49 and 74 and night routes N74 and N97 serve the station.
+London Buses day and night routes serve the station.